ingeniouspartners/ingeniouspartners.github.io/index.md

 ### Sign Up

-Ask the user for basic information, such as their email address (usernane) and desired password.
+Ask the user for basic information, such as their email address (username) and desired password.

 <img src="img/website/sign-up.png" alt="sign-up page">